How (and Why) to Start a Gratitude Practice

 I have a supportive parent/partner/friend/dog.

-If none of these examples applies to you, come up with your own list.
+If none of these examples apply to you, come up with your own list.

 Don’t overthink it, just accept what arises on that day.
 If you like, you can start a gratitude journal where you jot down each day’s thoughts but it’s also ok to just let them go.